 Pre-Exposure Prophylaxis (PrEP) is the use of medication that HIV-negative individuals take to prevent them from becoming HIV-positive.

 PrEP works at preventing HIV by creating a biological barrier against HIV in your body.
-When taken as prescribed PrEP is more effective at preventing HIV than using condoms.
+When you’re on PrEP, HIV cannot enter your cells and it dies off.

-Remember, PrEP is only one way to prevent HIV and that it does not provide any protection against other STIs.
+Remember, PrEP does not provide any protection against other STIs.
 If you decide to stop using condoms or reduce your condom use, then it is important to keep up regular sexual health testing so that if you do get an STI other than HIV you can easily have it treated.

 Side effects have been reported by people after commencing PrEP, but these side effects vary from person to person and in their severity.
 Some of the more common side effects include nausea and headaches; however these usually subside within a week or so.
 If you experience side effects that do not resolve quickly, or are a concern to you then it is important to talk to your doctor.

-Other side effects which can involve kidney function and bone density..
-To make sure that PrEP is not having a negative impact on your kidneys and bone density you will need to see a doctor regularly to have these monitored.
+Other side effects which can involve kidney function and bone density these happen very rarely.
+To make sure that PrEP is not having a negative impact on your kidneys and bone density you will need to see a doctor regularly to have these monitored